 The physician may also perform a toxicology screening.
 These and some other criteria will help the doctor understand how to manage the individual’s detox process, so they do not experience seizures or develop psychosis.

-Chronic Alcohol Use Leading to Psychosis
+Chronic Alcohol Use Leading to Hallucinations and Other Forms of Psychosis

 Heavy abuse of alcohol for a long time will change fundamental structures in the brain.
 This can induce psychotic conditions.
 Malnutrition from drinking alcohol instead of eating and damage to the digestive tract from alcohol abuse can cause forms of dementia with associated psychotic symptoms.